Coronavirus: Soli Sorabjee, former attorney general, dies at 91

 The Constitutional law expert was India’s attorney general from 1989 to 1990 and then again between 1998 and 2004.
 He got the Padma Vibhushan, India’s second highest civilian award, in 2002.

+President Ram Nath Kovind said India has lost an icon of its legal system.
+“He was among the select few who deeply influenced evolution of constitutional law & justice system,” Kovind tweeted.
+“Awarded with Padma Vibhushan, he was among most eminent jurists.
+My condolences to his family & associates.”

+The Supreme Court on Friday also paid its homage.
+A bench of Chief Justice NV Ramana and justices Surya Kant and AS Bopanna said it was very sad news, reported PTI.
+“We pray for the gentle soul,” they added.

-Several politicians and members of the legal fraternity expressed their condolences.
+Several other politicians and members of the legal fraternity expressed their condolences.
 Here are some reactions: